jonathan-bucher/scrape_and_score/README.md

 ## Src

 The source code for this project, subdivided into three directories, data, features, and statistics.
-Data was where webscraping and data formatting were handled, features contains the scripts for feature engineering, and statistics is where functions for bayesian analysis were defined.

 ### data

+Scripts for webscraping, and formatting.
 Formatting primarily consisted of handling rows were the quarterback did not play, and removing columns with irrelevant data.

 ### features

-The main feature added to the data was an 'weighted yards' column that adjusted a quarterbacks passing yards for the strength of defense they faced
+The main feature added to the data was a 'weighted yards' column that adjusted a quarterbacks passing yards for the strength of defense they faced

 ### statistics

-Basic functions were defined calculate probabilities in a given column of a dataframe, conditional on another column, i.e., 'probability Quarterback A passed for between 250 and 350 given they faced the number 1 ranked defense.'
+Basic functions to calculate probabilities in a given column of a dataframe, conditional on another column, i.e., 'probability quarterback A passed for between 250 and 350 given they faced the number 1 ranked defense.'
+Also contains the bayesian model, which evaluates the statistical significance of a quarterback's 2024 performance.